-We account for grants of stock options and restricted stock based on their grant date fair value and recognize compensation expense over the vesting periods.
-We estimate the fair value of stock options as of the date of grant using the Black-Scholes option pricing model, and we estimate the fair value of restricted stock based on the fair value of the underlying common stock as determined by our board of directors or the value of the services provided, whichever is more readily determinable.
-We account for stock options and restricted stock awards to non-employees using the fair value approach.
-Stock options and restricted stock awards to non-employees are subject to periodic revaluation over their vesting terms.
+We account for grants of stock options and restricted stock based on their grant date fair value and recognize compensation expense over their vesting period.
+We estimate the fair value of stock options as of the date of grant using the Black-Scholes option pricing model and, if issued, restricted stock based on the fair value of the underlying common stock as determined by management or the value of the services provided, whichever is more readily determinable.